-It is difficult to avoid seeing the terms “global recession”, “sell-off”, “bear market” and “retrenchment” staring at you in the face these days, no thanks to the virus pandemic and volatile environment.
+It is difficult to avoid seeing the terms “global recession”, “sell-off”, “bear market” and “retrenchment” staring at you in the face these days, no thanks to the global supply chain crunch and high inflationary environment.

 With the prospect of recession rearing its ugly head, it is prudent to start preparing for tough times and get a better handle on our personal finances.
 Some of us may face the possibility of suffering a wage cut or worse still, losing our jobs.
-Some people in the gig economy have already seen their bread and butter dwindling to zero which resulted in government relief grants to support them.
+Even for those who manage to keep their jobs, the high inflation could significantly reduce purchasing power and erase the value of savings.

 The best insurance against the risk of unemployment is having a sound financial plan with adequate emergency cash, constantly upgrading our financial know how and skills set, and the willingness to look for income opportunities even if it means working outside our comfort zone.

 Here are 8 tips to recession-proof your finances.

 1. Assess your financial health